Discover North West Tasmania

-Welcome to the North West & Western Wilderness
+Welcome to North West Tasmania

 This website has been created to provide visitors with information about activities, tours, cruises, accommodation and attractions in North West and Western Tasmania.
 Inspired by the unique wildlife and unspoilt natural scenery, a diverse group of tourism operators seeks to promote this region and hopes that the variety of attractions found in this area, will encourage travellers to explore this beautiful part of the world and discover its hidden treasures.